Lutra-Fs/TRPGeneration/Activity_1_User_Stories.md

 As a player, when the character faces non-player characters, I want it to stop and interact with them.

-Character attributes:
+Map Interaction:

 As a game designer, I want the character to decide fight to enemies or not when it moves in front of them.

-As a game designer, I want the character to open treasure boxes to increase health, attach ability or defence when it stands on them.
+As a game designer, I want the character to open treasure boxes to increase health, attack ability or defence when it stands on them.

 As a game designer, I want character to move faster once it receives faster boots.

 Enemies:

-As a player, I want to choose ATTACK or NOT ATTACK when facing an enemy.

 As a player, I want to see the enemy's armor level when facing an enemy.